Iamwade/https-gitmagento2-phpstorm-plugin-wiki/Inspections-Developer-Documentation.md

 You cannot access tag value of PsiElement type.
 So you can just report problem for tag element, as it is done by Intellij Idea inspections, for example: `com.intellij.xml.util.CheckEmptyTagInspection`.

-So, there is a full example: [InvalidDependencyInjectionTypeInspection][file:InvalidDependencyInjectionTypeInspection]
+So, there is a full example: [InvalidDependencyInjectionTypeInspection]

 ### <span style="color:red;">*</span> Writing an HTML description of the inspection for display in the inspection preferences panel: